 From a data perspective, our data scientists see this as an indispensable opportunity to obtain more operational data to better understand the emerging risks from drone use, and using this deeper understanding to inform a more strategic approach on creating solutions that protect against these risks.

 As with any case involving commercial drone operations, it’s always essential to always know before you fly.
-To dig deeper into the proposed amendments to the drone rules, check out the FAA’s full proposal here.
+To dig deeper into the proposed amendments to the drone rules, check out the FAA’s website.
 To begin protecting your business and operations, visit DroneInsurance.com to learn about our dynamic coverage solutions or reach out to us at email@example.com.